Not a member? Register.

 Up to 50% of the slimming drugs or medicines available over the Internet are counterfeit.
 At best, they may be harmless, but without a license, proof of what they contain, and without medical supervision, they could and do endanger life.
 Most of their benefits are claimed with no research into how they are metabolised or incorporated into the body, let alone their effect on cells or biochemistry.
 Most of them have failed any of the few independent tests in trials that have been conducted on them.
 They also frequently fail quality and quantity testing, and none have been tested extensively in a large scale clinical trial.
 You should not risk attempting to purchase and use such unrecognised medication.
 There are no short cuts to sustained weight loss and taking a gamble on pills bought over the Internet is simply not worth the health risk, despite the lure of a cheap and quick solution.

 Properly licensed medication is used by private healthcare clinics who specialise in weight loss management.
 Although it is tempting to research the types of medication that they use, and then attempt to source it yourself; using it without medical supervision is very dangerous.
 Private clinics are usually working with people whose health is compromised from their excessive weight, and have been diagnosed with clinical obesity.
 The type of medication prescribed is generally not meant for those who are seeking to just ‘lose a few pounds’ so this is why medical consultations and proper evaluation of your particular weight loss journey is paramount.
-The Obesity Management Association (OMA) has an FAQ section on their website about the internet availability of slimming pills.
-Anyone considering this dangerous option should read their advice carefully and take it on board.

 In medically-led clinics, anti-obesity medication and supplements are being used as part of a whole, supported weight loss programme.
 The medicines prescribed by a medical professional will be licenced drugs, which have been extensively tested in clinical trials and found to be effective and safe.